When the Chain of Thought Stops Being English

 Sources

-- Video transcript reviewed from Researchers caught two AIs speaking in symbols.
+- Video reviewed: Researchers caught two AIs speaking in symbols.

 - DeepSeek-AI, DeepSeek-R1 repository and technical materials.